jakartaee/jaf-api/README.md

 # <a name="Latest_News"></a>Latest News

+## April 6, 2021 - Jakarta Activation 2.0.1 Final Release ##

+The 2.0.1 release is the bug fix release of 2.0.0.

 ## October 22, 2020 - Jakarta Activation 2.0.0 Final Release ##

 The 2.0.0 release is the first release under the `jakarta` namespace.